• Skip to primary navigation

 Shaken Passion Fruit Dressing in a glass jar with ingredients scattered around.

-Place all your cut vegetables in a mixing bowl, pour over your dressing, and season with sea salt and cracked black pepper.
+Place all your cut vegetables in a mixing bowl, spoon over your dressing.

 Arrange in a salad bowl, leaving any leftover dressing behind and serve immediately.